quartznet/quartznet/docs/documentation/faq.md

 plug-ins (such as the "history" plugin) are actually listeners.

-The actual number of jobs that can be running at any moment in time is limitted by the size of the thread pool.
+The actual number of jobs that can be running at any moment in time is limited by the size of the thread pool.
 If there are five threads in the pool, no more than five jobs can run at a time.
 Be careful of making a lot of threads though, as the VM, Operating System, and CPU all have a hard time juggling lots of threads, and performance degrades just because of all